Narenderbeniwal/iNeuron-Statistics-Assignments/README.md

 type, whereas the blood type of Suspect B is unknown. (a) Given this new information, what is the probability that A is the guilty party? (b) Given this new information, what is the probability that B’s blood type matches that found at the crime scene?'''

+## Assignment 7

+1. A spam filter is designed by looking at commonly occurring phrases in spam.
+Suppose that 80% of email is spam.
+In 10% of the spam emails, the phrase “free money” is used, whereas this phrase is only used in 1% of non-spam emails.
+A new email has just arrived, which does mention “free money”.
+What is the probability that it is spam?